 The Classic P90x workout calendar

-Overall I recommend starting out with the classic routine if your client is just starting out with working out.
-It is the best fit for the largest amount of people.
-Lean is for people that love cardio and want to add even more of it compared to the classic routine.
+Overall I recommend starting out with the classic routine if your client is starting out working out.
+It is the best fit for the most significant amount of people.
+Lean is for people who love cardio and want to add even more than the classic routine.

-The doubles is the same as the classic for the most part except that after one month it starts adding 30 mins of cardio as a separate workout.
+The doubles are the same as the classic for the most part, except that after one month, it starts adding 30 mins of cardio as a separate workout.
 So you will have one workout in the morning and one at night.

 Should you recommend these workout programs to clients?

-Obviously, the preferred type of personal training for your clients is to be there with them for every session.
-Is also preferred to have all of the necessary equipment at your fingertips in order to have the best training sessions possible.
+The preferred type of personal training for your clients is to be there with them for every session.
+Is also preferred to have all of the necessary equipment at your fingertips for the best training sessions possible.
 Sometimes these are not available.
-Other times, your client would like to do workout sessions on their own, in the comfort of their own home.
+Other times, your client would like to do workout sessions alone, in the comfort of their home.

-This is where I recommend having them try and at-home workout program such as one of the beach body programs that I mentioned above.
+This is where I recommend having them try an at-home workout program, such as one of the beach body programs that I mentioned above.
 Being a great personal trainer means being able to work around unusual circumstances.
-Having your clients workout at home is definitely better than having them fall into bad habits and not work out at all.
+Having your clients work out at home is better than having them fall into bad habits and not work out at all.
 Let me know what you guys think of these workout programs.

 Do you recommend them to your clients?
-If you’re interested in becoming a personal trainer, I recommend checking out my article to see how long it takes.
+If you want to become a personal trainer, I recommend checking out my article to see how long it takes.